Disclaimer: the following are jokes!

 You Probably Shouldn’t Pay for Financial Advice

-Lastly, you probably never want to pay for financial advice when you can get it for free from the nice insurance salesman, broker, or investment portfolio manager.
+Lastly, you probably never want to>You Probably Shouldn’t Pay for Financial Advicee from the nice insurance salesman, broker, or investment portfolio manager.

 Not paying for financial advice directly saves you money.
 And, not paying for advice certainly wouldn’t mean getting bad advice.
 Because, it’s not as if the person providing ‘advice’ needs to make a living somehow.
 And, if you’re not paying them for advice, that advisor is being paid by someone else to push a product or service that makes them money.